Oshanotter/Gmail-Plus/README.md

 <img align="left" height="65vw" src="https://repository-images.githubusercontent.com/714702785/a02d79a1-227a-4179-9722-1c6f1610947e">

 A userscript that adds user profile images to your inbox emails on Gmail.
-Additionally, it will send desltop notifications when a new email is received.
+Additionally, it will send desktop notifications when a new email is received.
 You can install the userscript by clicking this [Install Link](https://raw.githubusercontent.com/Oshanotter/Gmail-Plus/main/Gmail-Plus.user.js).

 </br>